Smart Spending

 Online shopping decisions are widely influenced by personal factors.
 As a result of the wide range of individual differences among us, we all have a unique set of perceptions and buying habits.
 These factors may range from age, income, occupation, and lifestyle among others.

 When you are planning your online marketing strategy for your product or services, it is important to put into consideration the age group of your target demographic.
 Age has a significant impact on online shopping decisions.
 Young people’s purchasing habits are very different from those of middle-aged adults.
 The purchasing habits of the elderly are entirely distinct from those of younger people.
 Colorful clothing and beauty items will be more appealing to teenagers.
 Those in their 30s and 40s are more concerned with their family’s home and properties.
+Data from Statista shows that Millennials and Gen Z together account for nearly 60% of all U.S. online retail spending as of 2026.

 Another outstanding personal factor that influences online shopping behavior is the income of individuals.
 People’s purchasing habits are influenced by their level of income.
 Online shoppers benefit from increased purchasing power when their income rises.
 When people have more money to spend, they are more likely to buy high-end things.
 Lower and middle-class families, on the other hand, put most of their money towards necessities, like food and clothing.
+Financial wellness platforms like SoFi note that disposable income — the amount left after taxes and essential expenses — is among the strongest predictors of discretionary online spending behavior.
+Credit access, credit scores like the FICO Score, and debt-to-income ratios (DTI) also directly affect a consumer’s ability and willingness to make online purchases, particularly for big-ticket items.

 1. Current Economic Factors